grosser/cachy/Readme.md

     Cachy.cache(:a_key, :hash_key=>true){ expensive } # per call

 #### Uses .cache_key when available
-E.g. ActiveRecord objects are stored in the key with their updated_at timestamp.
+E.g. ActiveRecord objects are stored in the key with their updated_at timestamp.<br/>
 When they are updated the cache is automatically expired.

     Cachy.cache(:my_key, User.first){ expensive }